NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blessed Sacrifice.md

 **Prerequisites** Blessed One Dedication
 * * *
-You gain the [[Spells/Protector's Sacrifice|Protector's Sacrifice]] domain spell as a devotion spell.
+You gain the [[Protector's Sacrifice|Protector's Sacrifice]] domain spell as a devotion spell.
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Player Core 2*
 *ORC*